Fintech Industry Overview

 Let’s say you wish to incorporate financial management for a business dashboard.
 Then you should check out the Intuit API, which includes features to display a company’s financial health.
 The tool comes from the owners of Quickbooks and Mint.

-If data visualisation is a must for your app, D3 is the framework to use.
+If data visualization is a must for your app, D3 is the framework to use.
 D3.js is a JavaScript toolkit that allows you to manipulate data to generate visualisations in HTML, SVG, and CSS.
 This is also the API you’ll need if you wish to include business resource planning and budgeting functionality.

 8. Legal Obligations